-We can easily create a new security groups from the existing security groups using the “Copy to new” feature.
+We can easily create new security groups from the existing security groups using the “Copy to new” feature.
 It could have been great to have this feature for the Non-VPC RDS service.
-Copying the new security groups to other regions or accounts will add a great advantage, when we setup the identical environment or DR environment etc. Also, copying the security groups to VPC will be an another great feature.
+Copying the new security groups to other regions or accounts will add a great advantage when we set up an identical environment or DR environment etc. Also, copying the security groups to VPC will be another great feature.

 Modify the Elastic Cache Instance Type

 Modifying the Elastic Cache Instance type is not available, where it is a default feature for the RDS DBaaS service since it was introduced.
-This will help the customers to change the instance type to the new generation instance classes to take the advantage of performance and pricing with out changing the Elastic Cache End Points in application configuration.
+This will help the customers to change the instance type to the new generation instance classes to take advantage of performance and pricing without changing the Elastic Cache End Points in the application configuration.

 There are a couple of other features Amazon should improve to give the best experience to their customers.